alijatoi/Map-Navigation-Recorder/README.md

 Prerequisites
 - .NET 9 SDK
 - .NET MAUI workloads installed (`dotnet workload install maui`)
-- Visual Studio with MAUI support (or another MAUI-capable IDE) and platform workloads for the targets you need (Android / Windows / MacCatalyst)
+- Visual Studio with MAUI support (or another MAUI-capable IDE) and platform workloads for the targets you need (Android / Windows / MacCatalyst) (For this project, Only Android and Windows are Targeted)

 Open & run
 1. Clone the repo: